plone/volto/docs/source/developer-guidelines/branch-policy.md

 The Volto team enforces the following branch policy when developers contribute to its core.

-A numbered release is cut from the corresponding numbered git branch.
 Releases of general packages (`@plone/generator-volto`, `@plone/scripts`, and so on) are cut from the `master` branch.

 stable and latest